matinbhdrn77/Mail/README.md

 # CS50w Project-3 Mail

-This is the project I made which is an e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a watchlist.

-# Specification

 Using JavaScript, HTML, and CSS, complete the implementation of your single-page-app email client inside of inbox.js (and not additional or other files; for grading purposes, we’re only going to be considering inbox.js!).
 You must fulfill the following requirements:

 - Send Mail: When a user submits the email composition form, add JavaScript code to actually send the email.